LostInBrittany/express-beers/step-04/README.md

 For Angular Beers, you can simply get the [step 10 of Angular Beers](https://github.com/LostInBrittany/angular-beers/tree/master/step-10) and copy it into public.
 For the Polymer version do the same thing with the [step 8 of Polymer Beers](https://github.com/LostInBrittany/polymer-beers/tree/master/step-08).

+In both cases, in order to be sure you're calling the Express server, delete the `data` folder of the webapp, so you don't feel tempted to simply read your JSON files...

 ## Modify the webapp to call the express server

 ### Angular Beers